Bridging loans

 Retained

-You borrow the interest as well as the loan for a set amount of time, then pay it all back at the end of the loan.
+This is when you borrow the interest, as well as the loan, for a set period, then pay it all back at the end of the loan.

-In some cases, you may be able to mix the way you pay interest – for example, retained for the first few weeks, then monthly until the end of the loan.
+In some cases, you can mix the way you pay interest – for example, retained for the first few weeks, then monthly until the end of the loan.

 What are bridging loan charges?

 When you apply for a bridging loan, the lender will add a ‘charge’ against the property or asset you’re using as security.
-This prioritises which debts should be paid off first if you’re having trouble paying off your loans.
+This prioritises which debts are paid off first if you can’t repay the loan.

 What to consider when choosing a bridging loan

-• how long you want the loan to last
+• How long you need the loan for

-• the interest rate and other costs associated with the loan
+• The interest rate and other associated costs.

 How to apply for a bridging loan